University of the People review and FAQ

 Fake scholarships

-Scholarships and grants are another old part of UoPeople's aggressive and deceptive marketing campaigns.
-The ads state there are "lots of scholarships for everyone".
-It turns out you must pay a $60 non-refundable fee just to inquire about the alleged scholarships.
-What UoPeople.edu never says is that there are no scholarships for Master's degrees or Bachelor's degrees.
-Indeed, about 1% of the students get a discount on their total tuition: they will only pay two years, at best, instead of four.
-In other words, it is a pseudo-random discount used in advertising campaigns to attract new customers, which will all have to pay $60 upfront anyway — a great way to make money quickly.
-WASC-WSCUC confirms that UoPeople.edu does not distribute financial aid (at the bottom).
+Scholarships and grants are another long-standing part of UoPeople's aggressive and deceptive marketing campaigns.
+The ads claim that there are "lots of scholarships for everyone", but in reality, students must pay a $60 non-refundable fee just to inquire about these so-called scholarships.
+What UoPeople.edu never discloses is that there are no scholarships for Master's or Bachelor's degrees.
+In fact, only about 1% of students receive any kind of discount on their total tuition—meaning, at best, they only pay for two years instead of four.
+In other words, this is nothing more than a pseudo-random discount designed to attract new customers, all of whom must pay $60 upfront—a quick and easy way to generate revenue.

-Moreover, the ads about the alleged scholarships contradict the claim that UoPeople is tuition-free, because if courses were free, there would be no need to spread clickbait articles about scholarships.
-This is how the scholarship-related scam works, step by step:
+Additionally, the ads promoting these so-called scholarships contradict UoPeople's claim of being tuition-free.
+After all, if courses were actually free, there would be no need to lure students in with clickbait articles about scholarships.
+This is how the "scholarship" scam works, step by step:

 Fake partnerships

-The regionally unaccredited University of the People often claims to "partner" with well-known regionally accredited universities.
-Too bad the alleged partnerships are a ripoff: some are invented, others are useless.
+The regionally unaccredited University of the People often claims to partner with well-known regionally accredited universities.
+Too bad these so-called partnerships are a ripoff: some are completely invented, while others are simply useless.

-We cannot comment on the invented ones just because they do not exist, but we can comment on the oldest one: the partnership with University of Edinburgh.
-This is what UoPeople.edu claims:
+We cannot comment on the invented partnerships because they do not exist.
+However, we can examine the oldest one—the alleged partnership with the University of Edinburgh.
+Here's what UoPeople.edu claims:

-We are honored to announce our collaboration with the University of Edinburgh which aims to support students uprooted by war, famine and natural disasters.
-Health Science graduates from UoPeople will be eligible to apply to the University of Edinburgh to a complete a bachelor's degree in Health, Science and Society.
+We are honored to announce our collaboration with the University of Edinburgh, which aims to support students uprooted by war, famine, and natural disasters.
+Health Science graduates from UoPeople will be eligible to apply to the University of Edinburgh to complete a bachelor's degree in Health, Science, and Society.

-First of all, a page that starts with "we are honored to announce" suggests that this is a recent statement; too bad it is the same story that dates back to 2017, but UoPeople.edu keeps removing or changing the date.
+First of all, any statement that begins with "we are honored to announce" suggests it is a recent development.
+Too bad this exact claim dates back to 2017, but uopeople.edu continuously removes or alters the date to make it seem new.

-Have you ever wondered how many "students" exploited this wonderful "partnership"?
-Ranald Leask, international PR & media manager at the University of Edinburgh, can give us the official answer: "Although we have yet to welcome any students through our partnership, this track remains open and we look forward to collaborating with University of the People in the future.", which is a polite way to say that 0 (zero) UoPeople students have been accepted at the University of Edinburgh.
+Have you ever wondered how many students have actually taken advantage of this so-called partnership?
+Ranald Leask, International PR & Media Manager at the University of Edinburgh, provided the official answer: "Although we have yet to welcome any students through our partnership, this track remains open and we look forward to collaborating with University of the People in the future."
+In other words, zero UoPeople students have ever been accepted at the University of Edinburgh through this partnership.

 Fake partnership with Harvard University